 Spend some time reflecting on your own perspective of how the Old Testament presents God, record (journal) any things you feel are significant, remarkable, or challenging in terms of your own perspective.
-This is to enable you at the end of this option to assess how far you have travelled through the 10-month period.
-This is a private document for you unless you chose to share something of the detail to your coach or in your final reflection.
+This is to enable you at the end of this option to assess how far you have travelled through the eight-month period.
+This is a private document for you unless you chose to share something of the detail to your supervisor/mentor/spiritual director/coach or in your final reflection.

-Use the five questions in the Lifelong Learning for Registration Reflection Guide as a basis to aid your reflection as you read the book – the questions can be used for each chapter, section, or the entire book.
-Use your response to these questions as conversation starting points when you meet with your coach, who is to be a dialogue partner as you engage with this material (meet with them at least once every two months), perhaps focus each meeting on a particular chapter, section, or idea.
+Use the five questions in the Reflection Guide as a basis to aid your reflection with each reading.
+You might find it helpful to use your response to these questions as conversation starting points when you meet with your own supervisor/mentor/spiritual director/coach (our assumption is you have some sort of accountability meeting at least once every two months).

 Csilla comes originally from Hungary, but lived in India as a child for several years and spent a gap year in Israel as well as the last ten years in the United Kingdom.
 She started teaching Old Testament and Hebrew at Carey in 2013.
 Before moving to New Zealand she taught Old Testament and Hebrew at St John’s College, Nottingham and as a guest lecturer at Cranmer Hall at Durham University.

 PARTICIPANTS: Up to a maximum of 20 at any time.

 COST: This course is free for registered Baptist Leaders.
 All other registrants will be email invoiced NZD$50 per Guided Learning option.